openstax/cnx-easybake/docs/css-extensions.md

 to keep them unique within the HTML document tree as a whole.
 FIXME add details of heuristic used to make them unique.

-The `sort-by` and `group-by` declartions  take one and two CSS selectors as arguments, respectively.
-They apply to nodes moved (or copied) into the current context's `content` declaration that match the sort/group selector - _i.e._ anything brought in via `pending()` that matches.
-The value used as the sort or grouping is the text at the node selected by applying the CSS selector to the pending nodes.
+The `sort-by` and `group-by` declarations take comma separated arguments.
+The `sort-by` declaration takes one CSS selector and an optional flag argument, while
+'group-by' takes two selectors, and the optional flags.
+These directives apply to nodes moved (or copied) into the current context's `content` declaration that match the sort/group selector - _i.e._ anything brought in via `pending()` or `nodes()` that matches the selector.
+The value used in the sort or grouping comparisons is the text at the node selected by applying the CSS selector to the pending nodes.
 This includes text of child nodes.
 For example, the selector `span` applied to the node `<span data-type="term">velocity</span>` resolves to the string `velocity`.
 Applying the same to `<span><em>𝛾</em>-radiation</span>` resolves to `𝛾-radiation`.
+If the flag `nocase` is provided, these comparisons are case-insensitive.
 If the selector does not match the node being added, the node will be appended at that point.

 There are also pseudo-element selectors that can be used in this context:
 `::first-letter`, `::attr(name)`, and `::first-letter(name)`.
-The first of these is not custom to us.
-In this context, it will select the first character of the text as described above.
-The next extracts the textual value of the named attribute at the selected node, _i.e._, given `<dt sort-by="alpha-helix"><em>𝛼</em>-helix</dt>` the selector `dl > dt::attr(sort-by)` would yield `alpha-helix`, rather than `𝛼-helix`.
+The first two of these are not custom to us.
+The first will select the first character of the text as described above.
+The next returns the value of the named attribute at the selected node, _i.e._, given `<dt sort-by="alpha-helix"><em>𝛼</em>-helix</dt>` the selector `dl > dt::attr(sort-by)` would yield `alpha-helix`, rather than `𝛼-helix`.
 The last pseudo-element, `::first-letter(name)` applies the first character logic to the retrieved attribute value.

-The next new declaration is `group-by`.
-This is the least general of all our extensions, designed to meet the needs of constructing glossaries and indexes.
+The `group-by` declaration is the most complex as well as the least general of all our extensions, designed to meet the needs of constructing glossaries and indexes.
 This declaration takes one or two CSS selectors.
 The first selector works just like `sort-by` in terms of ordering.
 The difference is that if two nodes have the same `group-by` value, we assume that they contain the same first-child node, and combine the two nodes by discarding the first child of the second node, then appending any further children to the first node.
 For example, this allows us to build index entries by passing in index-term link pairs, like so:

     <div class="index-item">
       <span class="term">velocity</span>